 For the sweet filling:

-- About 2k of filling is needed for the sweet galette.
-I used rhubarb and strawberry, about a kilo of each.
-Fresh apricots, plums, peaches, nectarines also work well and can be combined with blackberries, blueberries, or raspberries if desired.
+- 2k of filling.
+(ICE chefs favor rhubarb and strawberry, about 1 kilo each.
+Fresh apricots, plums, peaches and nectarines also work well and can be combined with blackberries, blueberries or raspberries, if desired.)

-- About 150 grams vanilla sugar (or plain granulated sugar) The amount of sugar added is dependent on the sweetness of the fruit.
-Always taste first!
+- 150 grams vanilla sugar or plain granulated sugar (The amount of sugar will vary depending on the sweetness of the fruit.
+Always taste first!)

 For the egg wash: mix together the below ingredients and keep chilled